Loading…

 We typically see hotels share tips, gratuities, and voluntary service charges (tips) through the main payroll, which means they’re taxed as salary and staff receive them net of income tax and employees National Insurance Contributions (NICs).
 By doing so, hotels are required to pay employers NICs to pass these tips onto staff leading to increased costs.

 In some circumstances, we also see hotels use the tips collected to cover the employers NICs costs, meaning the total pool of tips available to share among staff is less.
 This significantly reduces staff take home pay, which lends itself to poor morale and low retention, as staff search for higher paid positions elsewhere.
-So how can a tronc help?
+Furthermore, this will no longer be allowed to take place due to an impending legal change.

 About the author